brunomorency/sampic-client/README.md

 }
 ```

-Once you're config is set up with a `<branch>.stacks` option, `sampic deploy` will list stack names and ask you which template you want to deploy:
+Once you're config is set up with a `<branch>.stacks` option, commands parsing your CloudFormation template will list stack names and ask you which template you want to work with:

 ```
 $ sampic deploy